 The end result is a bit like a beautiful diorama, in which the people share a common purpose with the furniture: to fill space and look nice.

 Tom Shoval, who eschews stylistic flourishes in order to focus on character, leaves the film’s heavy lifting to the actors and his own screenplay.

 Rachel Boynton remarkably reveals just how much influence corporate interests have on public wellbeing, and how rarely Ghanaians are part of any debate.

-McG strips serves up a variety of slick, well-paced shoot-outs and car chases, but his technical skill can’t quite overcome the story’s lazy sense of humor and incomprehensible plotting.
+McG’s technical skill can’t quite overcome the story’s lazy sense of humor and incomprehensible plotting.

 The weather in Washington, D.C. continues to be permanently overcast in season two of House of Cards.

-In the film, Manila is a libertarian dystopia, where poverty breeds its own predators and victims as the city’s poor grasp for the little wealth that hasn’t yet been distributed.
+Manila’s poverty breeds its own predators and victims as the city’s poor grasp for the little wealth that hasn’t yet been distributed.

 There are enough references to Ian Fleming’s penchant for embellishment that he can only be viewed as an unreliable narrator of his own story.

 Like Antoine Doinel in The 400 Blows, Tarek has a way of using defiance and sarcasm to make himself seem smarter than any ostensible authority figure.